 This chart would generally show how Class O units of the fund performed in each of the past 10 calendar years.
-However, year-by-year returns for Class O units of the fund have not been presented from 2014 to 2015 because Class O units were not outstanding for a full calendar year.
-Class O units dropped in value in 3 of the 8 years shown.
+However, year-by-year returns for Class O units of the fund have not been presented for 2014 and 2015 because Class O units were not outstanding for a full calendar year in either of those periods.
+Class O units dropped in value in 2 of the 8 years shown.
 The range of returns and change from year to year can help you assess how risky the fund has been in the past.
 It does not tell you how the fund will perform in the future.